 The minimum investment is $800,000 for projects in rural areas, high unemployment areas, and infrastructure projects.
 The investment requirement is $1,050,000 for projects outside these categories.
 All investments must be at risk, meaning the return on investment cannot be guaranteed.

 Approximately 10,000 EB-5 visas are issued annually to immigrants and their families whose investments create at least ten full-time jobs for U.S. workers.
-Of these:

 Our webinars, led by industry experts, offer valuable insights, while exclusive events connect you with influential figures in the EB-5 community.
 For those seeking clarity on EB-5 requirements, timelines, and procedures, our comprehensive FAQs section addresses common concerns.
 Additionally, our detailed EB-5 Glossary breaks down key concepts and terminology, ensuring you have a clear understanding of the process.
 Explore our resources today and take the next step toward your EB-5 success.